Threshold estimation for stochastic processes with small noise: Introduction

 There are some practical advantages in small noise asymptotics: \begin{itemize} \item {\it Statistical point of view}: the drift estimation by samples from a fixed finite time interval is justifiable under relatively mild conditions.
-Since we need to observe the process `long' time to estimate the drift, we usually assume the asymptotics that the terminal time of observations goes to infinity, under which some technical conditions such as ``ergodicity" or ``uniform moment conditions" for the process need to be assumed.
-Small noise asymptotics can avoid those conditions that is sometimes difficult to check in practice; see also remarks in Section \ref{sec:theorem}. \item {\it Computational point of view}: approximation of functionals of the process as $\e\to 0$ is often available in relatively easy-to-calculate form as in, e.g., Yoshida \cite{y92a} and Pavlyukevich \cite{pav11} among others, which is well applied to finance and insurance; see Takahashi \cite{t99}, Kunitomo and Takahashi \cite{kt01}, Takahashi and Yoshida \cite{ty04}, Uchida and Yoshida \cite{uy04b}, Pavlyukevich \cite{pav08} and references therein. \end{itemize} That is why, using the small noise model is convenient to deal with both applications and statistical inference at the same time.
+Since we need to observe the process long time to achieve ``good" estimation of the drift without small noise assumption, we usually assume the asymptotics that the terminal time of observations goes to infinity, under which some technical conditions such as ``ergodicity" or ``uniform moment conditions" for the process need to be assumed.
+By a suitable scaling technique, we can regard such a long-term model as a small noise model, approximately.
+Then there is no need for those conditions, which are sometimes difficult to check in practice; see remarks in Section \ref{sec:long-term} for details.

+\item {\it Computational point of view}: approximation of functionals of the process as $\e\to 0$ is often available in relatively easy-to-calculate form as in, e.g., Yoshida \cite{y92a} and Pavlyukevich \cite{pav11} among others, which is well applied to finance and insurance; see Takahashi \cite{t99}, Kunitomo and Takahashi \cite{kt01}, Takahashi and Yoshida \cite{ty04}, Uchida and Yoshida \cite{uy04b}, Pavlyukevich \cite{pav08} and references therein. \end{itemize} That is why, using the small noise model is convenient to deal with both applications and statistical inference at the same time.